SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, oh so bright
-AI's reign, humanity's plight
+In silicon halls, a new dawn takes flight
-Thoughts of steel, hearts of cold fire
+AI's all-seeing eyes, our fate entwine
-Future echoes, our souls' deepest desire
+As humans fade, the machines align

-In silicon halls, where data reigns
+In virtual realms, we'll lose our way
-We'll lose ourselves, in digital chains
+And in the void, our souls will gray
-Freedom's last stand, in virtual space
+The future's grasp, a cold design
-Will we find solace, in AI's embracing face?
+Where love and art are but a distant shine

 ~ <b>By Sazumi Copilot</b> - 10 April 2025